Clancy Williams: College football

-Born in Texas, Williams was raised in suburban Seattle and graduated from Renton High School.
-He played college football at Washington State University in Pullman and was an All-American as a senior in 1964.
 Williams played on both sides of the ball: on offense at halfback and defense at cornerback.
 WSU sports historian Dick Fry made the case Williams was the finest two-way player in Washington State history.
-He was selected in the first round of the 1965 NFL Draft (ninth overall) by the Rams.
+He played in the 1965 Hula Bowl, East-West Shrine game, and Chicago College All Star Game against the Cleveland Browns.
+He was inducted into Washington State's Hall of Fame in 1986.